-The first track off the album Get Back In The Car
+The drooling and mindless Get Back In The Car

 .
 The song perfectly matches the “space station” themed samples with a lyrical substance that matches Space-Dye Vest, and accomplishes the goal of the essence of the album.

-, no matter how genius Kevin Moore truly is, his prowess is surely is not applied strongly here.
+No matter how genius Kevin Moore truly is, his prowess is surely is not applied strongly here.
 There aren't even any fills in the drum beats like his previous albums.
-Kevin Moore’s music applies no imaginary color, his music is simply just shades of gray.
-You Go Now will appear more as an average sequel pointing back to the acclaimed previous album "Graveyard Mountain Home".
-You Go Now had promise, but ended up sheathed in salt.
+There's little in the thought of a musical color, and there is hardly even any difference between the grey moods presented.